Collaboration for Environmental Evidence

 The Centre for Evidence-Based Conservation and Environmental Management in Canada, which is based at Carleton University (Ottawa, Ontario), is the first CEE node in North America thus ensuring that this centre is regionally and nationally relevant yet connected with global efforts.

-The centre in Paris is the most recent in the CEE network.
-It started in August 2015 and is connected to Fondation puor la Recherche sur la Biodiversité.
+The centre in Paris is the most recent one in the CEE network.
+It started in August 2015 and is connected to Fondation pour la Recherche sur la Biodiversité.

 Promoting systematic reviews

-As a CEE Centre, we continuously seek to develop our expertise in systematic review methodology and to work with others to further develop the CEE’s guidelines for such reviews.
-CEE Centres also encourage others to perform systematic reviews in an appropriate manner.
+CEE Centres encourage others to perform systematic reviews in an appropriate manner.
 This can be done, for example, by running training courses in review methodology or providing advice and mentoring for review teams.
 Other important functions of centres include raising awareness of evidence-based environmental management, spreading knowledge about and interest in systematic reviews, and identifying suitable topics for new reviews.

-The CEE publishes the open-access journal Environmental Evidence, which was launched to facilitate rapid and straightforward publication of systematic reviews in the field of environmental management.
+The CEE publishes the Environmental Evidence journal, which was launched to facilitate rapid and straightforward publication of systematic reviews in the field of environmental management.
 All the articles appearing in Environmental Evidence are freely available online.